browserscore/browserscore/tests/README.md

 # CSS Test Data Schema

 This document describes the data schema used in the CSS test files located in the `tests/` directory.
-Each test file exports a JavaScript object that defines tests for various CSS features, properties, values, and interfaces.
+Each test file exports a JavaScript object that defines tests for various CSS features, properties, values, and globals.

 ## Schema Summary